Edmonton Oilers: Jerseys

 The original 1972 logo was designed by James Harvey, a graphic designer working for an Albertan public relations firm called Francis, Williams, Johnson and Payne LTD. The design featured the now-traditional colours of blue and orange, but reversed from their more familiar appearance in later seasons, orange being the dominant colour and blue used for the trimming.
 For the first few games of the 1972 season, player names were not displayed on the uniform; rather the word "ALBERTA" was written in that space.
 About halfway through the season, though, the player names made their appearance, since the Oilers had played exclusively in Edmonton.
 These jerseys also featured the player numbers high on the shoulders, rather than on the upper sleeve as is standard.

 In the 1974–75 season, the jersey was changed to a blue base with orange trim.
 The logo that appeared on programs and promotional material remained the same.
 However, the logo that appeared on the home jersey had a white oil drop, on a dark orange field, with the team name written in deep blue.
 The away jersey featured an orange-printed logo with a blue oil drop.

 When the team joined the NHL in 1979, the alternate logos were discarded, giving the jersey its most famous form.
 However, the logo appeared slightly differently on a few vintages of the jersey.
-Minor changes were also made to the numbering, lettering, and collar in their first few NHL campaigns.
+Minor changes were also made to the numbering, lettering and collar in their first few NHL campaigns.
 From 1982 to 1989, Nike provided the Oilers' sweaters.

 The Oilers' former primary logo was used in some capacity from 1996 to 2012.

-The essential design remained untouched until 1996 when the team colours were changed to midnight blue and copper with red trim.
-Other changes made to the jersey at that point were the removal of the shoulder bar and cuffs from the away jersey and the addition of the "Rigger" alternate logo to the jersey's shoulders.
-A year later, the shoulder bars were removed from the home jersey as well and the Oilers' sweater design then remained stable until 2007.
+The essential design remained untouched until 1996, when the team colours were changed to midnight blue and copper with red trim.
+Other changes made to the jersey at that point were the removal of the contrasting shoulder yoke and cuffs from the away jersey and the addition of the "Rigger" alternate logo to the jersey's shoulders.
+A year later, the shoulder yoke was removed from the home jersey as well and the Oilers' sweater design then remained stable until 2007.